-The equipment, less residual value, is depreciated on a straight-line basis over its estimated useful life, which ranges from five to fifteen years.
-When a new tangible asset is acquired, depreciation is recorded when the asset it put into use.
+The equipment, less residual value, will be depreciated on a straight-line basis over their estimated useful life of three years.
+When a new tangible asset is acquired, depreciation is recorded when the asset is put into use.

 NOTES TO THE FINANCIAL STATEMENTS DECEMBER 31, 2023